All Products

 If you enable parameter pass-through for HLS encryption in the ApsaraVideo VOD console, the default parameter is MtsHIsUriToken.
 For more information, see Parameter pass-through for HLS encryption.
 Then, set the MtsHIsUriToken value to the ApsaraVideo VOD source by following the preceding code.

-After the download source is prepared, the onPrepared method is called.
-The TrackInfo parameter provides information about video streams, such as their definitions.
-You can select a track to download.
-The following sample code provides an example:
+After preparation succeeds, the onPrepared method is called.
+The returned TrackInfo includes information such as the definition of each video stream.
+Select a track to download.
+The following is an example:

 -(void)onPrepared:(AliMediaDownloader *)downloader mediaInfo:(AVPMediaInfo *)info {